abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

     - **Why this might be good:** it saves memory space, as it doesn't need to store the same value in multiple locations.
     - **Why this might be bad:** it can lead to unexpected behavior if you're not careful. like if you want to copy the value of the object to another object, you need to do a `deep copy` not a `shallow copy`.

+> The distinction between copying by value (primitives) and copying by reference (objects) is the source of many bugs for new JavaScript developers.
+>
+> - When you assign a primitive value to a variable, it creates a new copy of that value in memory.
+So when you change the value of that variable, it doesn't affect the original value.
+> - When you assign an object to a variable, it creates a reference to that object in memory.
+So when you change the value of that variable, it affects the original object.
+>
+> This is why it's important to understand the difference between primitive and reference types in JavaScript, and to be careful when working with objects to avoid unintended side effects.

 ---

 ### `null` vs `undefined`

+JavaScript has two special values that indicate the absence of a value:

+- `null`
+  - is a value that represents the intentional absence of any object value.
+It is a primitive value that can be assigned to a variable as a representation of no value.
+  - 💡 If you use the `typeof` operator on `null`, it will return `"object"` (a known bug in JavaScript). _indicating it can be thought of as a special object that indicates "no object"_.
+- `undefined`
+  - is a value that represents the absence of a value.
+It's the value of variables that have not been initialized or assigned a value yet.
+It is also the default value of function arguments that are not provided, and the value of object properties that do not exist.

+> Both `null` and `undefined` are "falsy" values.
+Because they are so similar, the non-strict equality operator considers them equal (`null == undefined` is `true`), but you can distinguish between them using strict equality (`null === undefined` is `false`)

 To remember the difference, use the song "I want it that way"
 ![null-undefined](./img/null-undefined-1.png)